tesar-tech/BlazorStatic/README.md

 ### Build from Scratch

 Begin by creating a Blazor application, then proceed to add content and integrate BlazorStatic.
-Comprehensive instructions are available [here](./BlazorStatitWebsite/Content/Docs/new-start.md).
-This approach will help you build a project akin to BlazorStaticMinimalBlog and is beneficial for understanding the inner workings of BlazorStatic, although it's not strictly necessary.
+Comprehensive instructions are available [here](./BlazorStaticWebsite/Content/Docs/new-start.md).
+This approach will help you build a project akin to BlazorStaticMinimalBlog and is beneficial for understanding the inner workings of BlazorStatic.

 ### Using dotnet new blazorStatic